xXxSpicyBoiiixXx/CS-550/Textbook-Notes/Chapter02/README.md

 * Remote Objects: Objects is that their state is not distributed, it resides at a single machine.
 Only the interfaces implemented by the object are made avaliable on other machiens.

+* Handle: When an operating system signals the occurence of an event, to which end it calls a user-defined operation for which an application had previously passed a reference.

+* Encapsulation: The service as a whole is realized as self-constaint entity, alrhough it can possibly make use of other serviecs.

+* Service-Oriented Architectures (SOA): A distributed application or system is constructed as a composition of many different services.

+* Coordination: Encompasses the communication and cooperation between processes.

+* Direct Coordination: When processes are temoorally and coupled, this makes coordination in a direct way.

+* Mailbox Coordination: When processes are temporally decoupled but referentially coupled.

+* Event-Based Coordination: Combination of referentially decouples and temporally coupled systems.

+* Publish a Notificiation: Describing the ocurrence of an event.

+* Shared data space: Combination of referentially and temporally decoupled processes.

+* Tuples: Structured data records consisting of a number of fields, similar to a row in a database table.

+* Publish-Subscrribe: An architecure with the key characteristc taht processes have no explicity reference to each other.

+* Event Bus: When publishers and subscribers are matched.

+* Attributes: Series of description for events.

+* Published: When it is made avalilable for other processes to read.

+* Subscription: Contains a description of the event

+* Topic-Based Publish-Subscribe Systems: Contains a pair with (attribute, value)

+* Content-Based Publish-Subscribe Systems: Contains a pair with (attribute, range)